danielpmadden/ReconScript/README.md

 - Designed for **consent-based** testing only.
 Always confirm the scope and authorization before running.
 - Uses only safe, read-only network interactions and adheres to engagement-friendly defaults.
 - Modify the port list or HTTP headers only when the agreed scope permits.

-## Contributing
-Pull requests and issue reports are welcome!
-Please describe the scenario, expected behaviour, and your environment details so maintainers can reproduce your findings.